 The band 15.7-17.3 GHz is allocated to the radiolocation service on a primary basis, and Recommendation ITU-R M.1730-1 contains technical characteristics and protection criteria for radiolocation radars operating in this band.
 The characteristics for System-6 are provided in the introduction § 2.1 Table 1.

-5.2 FSS
+5.2 FSS (Earth-to-space)

-The technical characteristics of FSS systems that operate uplinks and downlinks in the 15.4-15.7 GHz band were found in Recommendation ITU-R S.1328-3.
-Table 8 provides characteristics and includes some added technical assumptions that are required to perform the simulation.

-TABLE 8